Shadow Hearts: Covenant: Development

 Ohsawa reported that Machida gave his team the "impossible" task of making the 3D character models exactly match their 2D concept illustrations.
 As with the first game, monster designs drew inspiration from H. P. Lovecraft's Cthulhu Mythos.
 Incorporating real-time events into the game proved difficult for the staff, although they enjoyed the challenge it provided.
 Excluding Blanca, who was used for comic relief, real actors were used for all the cast's motion capture.
 Machida created the storyboards at the beginning of production; initially planning two and a half hours of cutscenes, it eventually extended to over four hours.
 The game's CGI cutscenes were produced by Avant.
 A focus for the developers was adjusting the camera angles during real-time scenes.

 The combat system of Shadow Hearts was revamped for Covenant, in response to criticism of the first game's mechanics.
-The Judgement Ring was redesigned, resulting in the addition of multiple ring types and an "auto" mode.
+The Judgment Ring was redesigned, resulting in the addition of multiple ring types and an "auto" mode.
 The combo system was implemented to make the game feel more rewarding for advanced players.
 Designer Takehiro Ishida said the reworked battle system would provide a greater sense of speed and action for players, describing its production as a challenge.
 Machida estimated the gameplay content as being around 40 hours, twice that of the first game.
 Adjustments and tuning of the mechanics went on until the end of development.